computersarecool/dsa_opengl_examples/README.md

 - Run the individual examples after building

 ## Functionality
-### Examples Include

 #### basic_cube

- A rotating basic cube with model-space positions as colors
+ A rotating cube with model-space positions as colors

 #### multiple_attributes_and_buffers